Cause of UK band's fatal crash still unknown: Sweden police

 "We have not found anything that could explain what happened.
 We do not know," police spokesman Lars Bystrom told AFP.

-Early Sunday morning, the car, which one witness said was travelling at around 70 kilometres (40 miles) per hour, drove through several signal lights and two barriers towards a canal bridge near Stockholm -- the centre of which was up to let a vessel pass.
+Early Saturday, the car, which one witness said was travelling at around 70 kilometres (40 miles) per hour, drove through several signal lights and two barriers towards a canal bridge near Stockholm -- the centre of which was up to let a vessel pass.

 The four band members and their manager, aged between 20 and 35, died when the car crashed 26 metres (85 feet) into the water.

 Lorry driver Jonny Alexandersson told the Aftonbladet newspaper that other vehicles were waiting for the bridge to close fully, but the band's car sped towards the bridge "at a crazy speed".

 Swedish police and bridge operators said that the barriers and signal lights were working normally at the time of the crash.

 "For the moment we are examining the car, to see if everything functioned properly, including the brakes, and we are examining the bodies of the people that were inside," Bystrom said.

 When asked what kind of tests police were conducting, Bystrom said authorities were carrying out "routine tests for this kind of accident".

 Swedish public broadcaster SVT reported that the crew of the vessel for which the bridge had been lifted said they saw something fall into the water but were given the green light.